AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-repair/json-body.md

 Variable | Supported actions | Description
 --- | --- | ---
 `activitymap` | `delete` | Deletes all [Activity map](https://experienceleague.adobe.com/docs/analytics/analyze/activity-map/activitymap-reporting-analytics.html) data for the hit.
 This variable does not support any filters.
 `campaign` | `set`<br/>`delete`<br/>`deleteQueryString`<br/>`deleteQueryStringParameters` | The [Tracking code](https://experienceleague.adobe.com/docs/analytics/components/dimensions/tracking-code.html) dimension.
-Only tracking codes with an [expiration](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/conversion-variables/conversion-var-admin.html) of page view, visit, or time period of 1 day or shorter are supported with this API.
+Only tracking codes with an [expiration](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/conversion-variables/conversion-var-admin.html) of page view, visit, or time period of 1 day or shorter are supported by the Data Repair API.
 A data repair job fails if it includes this variable with an expiration of a time period greater than 1 day or on an event.
-As a best practice, Adobe recommends [resetting](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/conversion-variables/conversion-var-admin.html) the tracking code before a repair job runs so that values persisted by visitors do not reappear after a repair job is complete.
+As a best practice, Adobe recommends [resetting](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/conversion-variables/conversion-var-admin.html) the tracking code before a data repair job runs so that values persisted by visitors do not reappear after a data repair job is complete.
 `entrypage`<br/>`entrypageoriginal` | `set`<br/>`delete`<br/>`deleteQueryString`<br/>`deleteQueryStringParameters` | The [Entry page](https://experienceleague.adobe.com/docs/analytics/components/dimensions/entry-dimensions.html) dimension.
 `evar1` - `evar250` | `set`<br/>`delete`<br/>`deleteQueryString`<br/>`deleteQueryStringParameters` | [eVar](https://experienceleague.adobe.com/docs/analytics/components/dimensions/evar.html) dimensions.
-Only eVars with an [expiration](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/conversion-variables/conversion-var-admin.html) of page view, visit, or time period of 1 day or shorter are supported with this API.
+Only eVars with an [expiration](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/conversion-variables/conversion-var-admin.html) of page view, visit, or time period of 1 day or shorter are supported by the Data Repair API.
 Merchandising variables, enabled currently or historically, are not supported.
-As a best practice, Adobe recommends [resetting](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/conversion-variables/conversion-var-admin.html) the eVar in question before a repair job runs so that values persisted by visitors do not reappear after a repair job is complete.
+As a best practice, Adobe recommends [resetting](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/conversion-variables/conversion-var-admin.html) the eVar in question before a data repair job runs so that values persisted by visitors do not reappear after a data repair job is complete.
 `geodma` | `delete` | The [US DMA](https://experienceleague.adobe.com/docs/analytics/components/dimensions/us-dma.html) dimension.
 The only supported filter is `inList`.
 `geocity` | `delete` | The [Cities](https://experienceleague.adobe.com/docs/analytics/components/dimensions/cities.html) dimension.
 The only supported filter is `inList`.
 `geocountry` | `delete` | The [Countries](https://experienceleague.adobe.com/docs/analytics/components/dimensions/countries.html) dimension.
 The only supported filter is `inList`.